yvvki/bunup/docs/index.md

 # Introduction

-Bunup is the ⚡️ **blazing-fast build tool** for TypeScript and JavaScript libraries, designed for flawless developer experience and speed, **powered by Bun**.
+Bunup is the ⚡️ **blazing-fast build tool** for TypeScript libraries, designed for flawless developer experience and speed, **powered by Bun**.

 ## Performance

 **Bunup** delivers instant builds by design.
 With Bun's native speed and TypeScript's [isolated declarations](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-5.html#isolated-declarations), cold starts and rebuilds are lightning fast—even in monorepos.
-Say goodbye to slow bundling—this is the future of instant JS/TS packaging.
+Say goodbye to slow bundling—this is the future of instant packaging.

 ![Bunup benchmarks](/benchmarks.png)